Prime Minister Modi Unveils Major Development Projects in Kerala | Science-Environment

 - India

-Prime Minister Narendra Modi is set to inaugurate a series of major development projects in Kerala on Wednesday.
-These initiatives will span multiple sectors, including transportation, energy, and infrastructure.
-The projects are expected to significantly boost connectivity and promote sustainable transportation.
+Prime Minister Narendra Modi ushered in a new wave of development in Kerala on Wednesday, inaugurating projects valued at over Rs 10,000 crore.
+These initiatives span multiple central ministries and mark significant investments in the state's infrastructure.

-The Prime Minister will unveil several railway projects worth approximately Rs 142 crore.
-This includes the inauguration of three redeveloped railway stations under the Amrit Bharat Station Scheme at Shoranur Junction, Kuttippuram, and Changanassery.
-These stations, modernized at a cost of around Rs 52 crore, now feature better facilities and integrate local architecture.
+At the heart of the launch was the foundation stone for a Rs 5,500 crore Polypropylene unit at Kochi Refinery, alongside two major highway projects costing over Rs 2,000 crore each.
+Modi also dedicated railway advancements, including a train service and the modernisation of three stations under the Amrit Bharat Station Scheme.

-A key highlight is the electrification of the Shoranur–Nilambur Railway Line, developed at a cost of Rs 90 crore, promoting environmentally friendly transport.
-Modi will also flag off a new train service connecting Kerala and Tamil Nadu, enhancing commuting options for various travelers.
-The Prime Minister will conclude his visit by inaugurating a major election campaign convention attended by thousands.
+The prime minister emphasized India's burgeoning role as a manufacturing powerhouse, highlighting efforts in AI, semiconductors, and clean energy.
+He also stressed the global recognition India receives for its infrastructure investments, noting the substantial share allocated in this year's central budget.

 (With inputs from agencies.)